Q-Zee/DWave/README.md

 The [prototype](https://github.com/Q-Zee/DWave/blob/main/Quzzi) proposes a QUBO solver using a Binary Quadratic Model.

-With the release of the new DWave CQM solver in October 2021, there is an intent to attempt to rewrite the solver as a CQM model.
+With the release of the new DWave CQM solver in October 2021, there is an intent to rewrite the solver as a CQM model.
 As examples 1 and 2 demonstrates, implementing constraints using CQM has shown to be far easier than with BQM.